-One of the important observations from Cambodia and Myanmar is that often loans are taken for consumption purposes, while savings are used for purchasing assets.
+One of the important findings from Cambodia and Myanmar is that loans are for consumption while savings are for assets.

 Livelihoods and markets

 VSLA members across the projects studied are engaged in multiple, often seasonal livelihoods, depending upon the local opportunities.
 VSLA members across the board reported benefitting from VSLA services to gain better incomes from their respective livelihoods.
 There is little evidence of higher diversity, but rather higher incomes from existing activities.
 These are largely individual/ family initiatives, and there seems to be higher scope for more concentrated value-chain and market driven programming, with more collective efforts by using VSLAs as a platform and developing market driven projects in select livelihoods specific to the location.